uber/prototool/README.md

 Prototool is meant to help enforce a consistent development style for Protobuf, and as such you should follow some basic rules:

-- Have all your imports start from the directory your `prototool.yaml` is in.
+- Have all your imports start from the directory your `prototool.yaml` or `prototool.json` file is in.
 While there is a configuration option `protoc.includes` to denote extra include directories, this is not recommended.
 - Have all Protobuf files in the same directory use the same `package`, and use the same values for `go_package`, `java_multiple_files`, `java_outer_classname`, and `java_package`.
 - Do not use long-form `go_package` values, ie use `foopb`, not `github.com/bar/baz/foo;foopb`.
 This helps `prototool generate` do the best job.